ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 In this case, the data is tracked, but it's missing too much information for it to be reliable, [as the Post explains](https://github.com/washingtonpost/data-police-shootings):

-> The FBI and the Centers for Disease Control and Prevention log fatal shootings by police, but officials acknowledge that their data is incomplete.
+> "The FBI and the Centers for Disease Control and Prevention log fatal shootings by police, but officials acknowledge that their data is incomplete.
 Since 2015, The Post has documented more than twice as many fatal shootings by police as recorded by federal officials on average annually.
-That gap has widened in recent years, as the FBI in 2021 tracked only a third of departments’ fatal shootings.
+That gap has widened in recent years, as the FBI in 2021 tracked only a third of departments’ fatal shootings."

 Tracking this data takes an enormous effort on the part of the reporting team, but it provides revelatory insights into a problem that continues to make headlines.